-The second dispensary was spacious and well maintained, as were the other areas of the store including the staff room and the offices.
 Cleaning was undertaken by pharmacy staff and the pharmacy was clean on the day of the inspection.
 The benches were clear of clutter.
 The pharmacy was light and bright, and temperature was controlled by an air-conditioning unit.

-Principle 4 - Services Standards met
+Principle 4 - Services ✓ Standards met

 The pharmacy is accessible and advertises its services well.
 Medicines are supplied safely and the pharmacy gives additional advice to people receiving high-risk medicines.
 The pharmacy delivers medicines to people safely and keeps appropriate records of this.
 The pharmacy obtains its medicines from reputable suppliers.
-They are stored securely and regularly checked that they are still suitable for supply.
+It stores medicines securely and regularly checks that they are still suitable for supply.
 The pharmacy deals with medicines returned by people appropriately.

 The pharmacy and consultation room were wheelchair accessible.
 Adjustments could be made for people with disabilities, such as producing large print labels.
 A hearing loop was available.
-Services provided by the pharmacy were advertised on the outside of the pharmacy and the RP was accredited to provide all promoted services.
+Services provided by the pharmacy were advertised on the outside of the pharmacy and the regular RP was accredited to provide all promoted services.

 A range of health-related posters and leaflets were displayed and advertised details of services offered both in store and locally.
-A pharmacy advisor described how if a patient requested a service not offered by the pharmacy, she would refer them to other nearby pharmacies, calling ahead to ensure the service could be provided there.
+The store manager described how if a patient requested a service not offered by the pharmacy, he would refer them to other nearby pharmacies, calling ahead to ensure the service could be provided there.
 A signposting folder was available with details of local agencies and support networks.